 Note 2: Unless otherwise specified in the test case

 Note 3: If active BWP is larger than 52RBs, BW of TRS is configured as 52RBs.
 Otherwise, same as active BWP size.

+Note 4: If unified TCI states are configured, the TCI state ID is defined in each test case and from A.3.16A Unified TCI state Configuration

 Table A.3.17.2.1-3: Aperiodic CSI-RS for tracking for SCS=120kHz Set 1